Brooklyn Celtic

 Brooklyn Celtic was a name used by at least two U.S. soccer teams.
 The first was an early twentieth century amateur team which was formed in August 1910 and dominated the New York Amateur Association Football League from 1912 to 1917.
 The second was a member of the professional American Football League in the 1930s and early 1940s.
 A third Celtic club from Brooklyn, St. Mary's Celtic replaced the second club in the ASL before the 1935/36 season.

 Brooklyn Celtic I

 The Brooklyn Celtic, also known as the Brooklyn Celtics and Celtic F.C., was an early twentieth century American soccer team which competed in the New York Amateur Association Football League.
-They won the second division in 1910–1911, gaining promotion to the first division.
-They proved their worth as a first division team in the 1911–1912 season when they tied New York Clan MacDonald for second place.
+They won the second division in 1910–11, gaining promotion to the first division.
+They proved their worth as a first division team in the 1911–12 season when they tied New York Clan MacDonald for second place.
 The two teams met in a playoff for sole position of second, with Clan MacDonald winning 1–0.
 The next season, Celtic went on a streak of five straight league championships.
+Celtic was the runner-up in the first National Challenge Cup in 1914.
+The following year, Celtic was the runner-up for both the American Cup and the Challenge Cup.